Saint John's Curriculum

 • Music Theory (AP)

 This elective will explore fundamental music theory including harmony and basic ear training.
-This full year course is the appropriate course for students who wish to prepare for the Advanced Placement Music Theory exam.
+This full-year course is the appropriate course for students who wish to prepare for the Advanced Placement Music Theory exam.
+A placement exam is required in the Spring for entry into this class.

 • String/Chamber Orchestra